2025

 All open pollinated crops are not old; some have been recently developed by seed savers and even hobby gardeners.
 But both heritage seeds and modern open pollinated varieties allow folks to save their own seeds, saving both lots of money and these great crops.

-So we save seeds, by hand, from crops we’ve found to be not only tasty but usually beautiful and very productive.
+So, we save seeds, by hand, from crops we’ve found to be not only tasty but usually beautiful and very productive.
 If they don’t taste good and are productive, they don’t get raised on our homestead.
 And living in Zone 3, we only choose very hardy varieties that will grow almost anywhere.
-This year brought intense heat and drought but we were blessed by a huge harvest to help folks offset the forecast food shortage.

 Be assured that any seeds you buy from us will produce well, filling your table and pantry with tasty food.
 We, ourselves, plant, harvest and collect the seeds from each crop.
 AS SIGNERS OF THE SAFE SEED PLEDGE, WE WILL NEVER OFFER GMO SEEDS!
+Nor do we ever sell hybrids.
 We homestead and garden for the joy and intense sense of security it gives us and hope you enjoy the variety, production, taste and beauty of our crops which our seeds produce.

 Also, due to tremendous increases in postage, we will no longer be shipping seeds to Canada.